hehonghui/android-tech-frontier/androidweekly/Android M 的＂App Links＂实现详解/readme.md

         &lt;data android:scheme=&quot;https&quot; android:host=&quot;www.android.com&quot; /&gt;
     &lt;/intent-filter&gt;
 &lt;/activity&gt;</pre>

 Verification is done per hostname and not per intent filter, so you don't _technically_ need to add this attribute to each tag if you have multiple, but it doesn't hurt.

-    ÈÏÖ¤ÊÇÒÔÖ÷»úÃûÎªµ¥Î»µÄ¶ø²»ÊÇÒÔintent filterÎªµ¥Î»µÄ£¬Òò´Ë´Ó¼¼ÊõÉÏ½²£¬²¢²»ĞèÒªÎªÃ¿¸ö±êÇ©¶¼Ìí¼Ó¸ÃÊôĞÔ£¬µ«ÊÇÌí¼ÓÁËÒ²²»»á³öÊ²Ã´ÎÊÌâ¡£
+è®¤è¯æ˜¯ä»¥ä¸»æœºåä¸ºå•ä½çš„è€Œä¸æ˜¯ä»¥intent filterä¸ºå•ä½çš„ï¼Œå› æ­¤ä»æŠ€æœ¯ä¸Šè®²ï¼Œå¹¶ä¸éœ€è¦ä¸ºæ¯ä¸ªæ ‡ç­¾éƒ½æ·»åŠ è¯¥å±æ€§ï¼Œä½†æ˜¯æ·»åŠ äº†ä¹Ÿä¸ä¼šå‡ºä»€ä¹ˆé—®é¢˜ã€‚

-###
+### åˆ›å»ºJSONæ–‡ä»¶
-    ´´½¨JSONÎÄ¼ş
 To allow Android to verify that your app should be allowed to use the app linking behaviour, you need to supply a JSON file with the application ID and the public certificate fingerprint of the APK(s) in question.

-    ÎªÁËÄÜÈÃ°²×¿¿ÉÒÔÈÏÖ¤£¬ÄãµÄappĞèÒª±»ÔÊĞíÊ¹ÓÃappÁ´½ÓĞĞÎª£¬Îª´Ë£¬ĞèÒªÌá¹©Ò»¸öJSONÎÄ¼ş£¬JSONÎÄ¼şÖĞĞèÒª°üº¬appµÄIDÒÔ¼°APKµÄ¹«Ô¿Ö¤Êé¡£
+ä¸ºäº†èƒ½è®©å®‰å“å¯ä»¥è®¤è¯ï¼Œä½ çš„appéœ€è¦è¢«å…è®¸ä½¿ç”¨appé“¾æ¥è¡Œä¸ºï¼Œä¸ºæ­¤ï¼Œéœ€è¦æä¾›ä¸€ä¸ªJSONæ–‡ä»¶ï¼ŒJSONæ–‡ä»¶ä¸­éœ€è¦åŒ…å«appçš„IDä»¥åŠAPKçš„å…¬é’¥è¯ä¹¦ã€‚

 The file must contain a JSON array with one or more objects, one per app ID you wish to verify:

-    Õâ¸öÎÄ¼ş±ØĞë°üº¬Ò»¸öJSONÊı×é£¬Êı×éÖĞ¿ÉÒÔÓĞÒ»¸ö»òÕß¶à¸ö¶ÔÏó£¬Ã¿¸ö¶ÔÏó¶ÔÓ¦Ò»¸öÄãÏëÈÏÖ¤µÄapp ID:
+è¿™ä¸ªæ–‡ä»¶å¿…é¡»åŒ…å«ä¸€ä¸ªJSONæ•°ç»„ï¼Œæ•°ç»„ä¸­å¯ä»¥æœ‰ä¸€ä¸ªæˆ–è€…å¤šä¸ªå¯¹è±¡ï¼Œæ¯ä¸ªå¯¹è±¡å¯¹åº”ä¸€ä¸ªä½ æƒ³è®¤è¯çš„app ID:

 <pre class="brush:js;toolbar:false">[
   {